 What engagement survey example action areas come up?

-To get to these, we looked across individual companies’ key drivers, their strategic objectives and areas where survey scores were lowest to highlight where they should focus to have the best chance of improving employee engagement.
+To get to these, we looked across individual companies’ key drivers, their strategic objectives and areas where survey scores were lowest.
+This helps to highlight where they should focus to have the best chance of improving employee engagement.
 For each area we explain what it entails and how it could be addressed.

 1. Creating a feedback culture

 The challenge here involves creating an environment in which employees feel free to give and receive feedback.
-In fostering this, things typically start with managers, who can help shape the desired culture through their own behaviour, communications and practices – for example in inviting open dialogue, giving constructive feedback themselves and not shying away from having difficult conversations, where needed.
+In fostering this, things typically start with managers, who can help shape the desired culture through their own behaviour, communications and practices.
+Examples here include inviting open dialogue, giving constructive feedback themselves and not shying away from having difficult conversations.

 2. Developing emotional intelligence (people managers)

 The emotional intelligence of line managers can have a huge bearing on the engagement (or disengagement) of teams.
-To develop it, the focus should be on improving both a manager’s own self-awareness and their ability to read and be aware of those around them, and therefore be better equipped to adapt and manage different scenarios.
+To develop it, the focus should be on improving both a manager’s own self-awareness and their ability to read and be aware of those around them.
+In doing so, they will be better equipped to adapt and manage different scenarios.
 Practical ‘real play’ training exercise are a great way to hone and practice some of these conversations in a safe environment.

 3. Improving employee enablement